agnesedaniele/knot-confinement-and-PH/README.md

 # knot-confinement-and-PH
 Dataset for the paper "A statistical approach to knot confinement via PH" with B.I.Mahler

-This dataset consitst of several .xls files, and a single .py file.
+This dataset consists of several .xls files, and a single .py file.
 The former are divided in two kinds, called "all_knots_with_size_X" and "specific-X-Y".
 In the first case X is an integer between 10 and 100 (with step 10); each file contains 10.000 PL knot embeddings, decorated with: the name of the knot (as created by Topoly), the diameter of the minimal circumscribing sphere, the knot's curvature and torsion,